 alpha-Ketoisocaproic acid (KIC) is an intermediate (the keto acid) in the metabolism of leucine (amino acid).
 Alpha-Ketoisocaproic acid is considered a branched-chain keto acid (BCKA) .
-Branched-chain keto acids play a role in normal amino acid metabolism and are viewed as ammonia-free source of branched chain amino acids.
+Branched-chain keto acids play a role in normal amino acid metabolism and are viewed as an ammonia-free source of branched chain amino acids.

 Can Ketoisocaproate Improve Exercise?

 Alpha-Ketoisocaproic acid has been previously shown to enhance high-intensity exercise performance in combination with glycine and L-arginine (glycine-arginine-alpha-ketoisocaproic acid or GAKIC) [2,3].
 However, a more recent study failed to find ergogenic effect of glycine-arginine-alpha-ketoisocaproic acid on repeated bouts of high-intensity exercise in trained individuals .
-KIC has also been shown to reduce exercise induced muscle damage and preserve skeletal muscle force production when ingested with beta-hydroxy-beta-methylbutyrate (HMB) .
+KIC has also been shown to reduce exercise-induced muscle damage and preserve skeletal muscle force production when ingested with beta-hydroxy-beta-methylbutyrate (HMB) .
 In 2010 Nunan and colleagues noted that exercise-induced muscle damage is not attenuated by HMB and KIC supplementation but may provide limited benefit in the recovery of muscle function after exercise-induced muscle damage in untrained subjects.

-Joshua and associates examined the efficacy of short-term KIC supplementation in a well controlled study.
+Joshua and associates examined the efficacy of short-term KIC supplementation in a well-controlled study.
 They wanted to see if alpha-ketoisocaproic acid by itself provides any ergogenic value in moderate and high-intensity single bout exercise performance.
 They used two doses (1,5 grams and 9 grams) and reported that KIC did not improve exercise performance, at either dose.